 Suggestions to enhance the project results in the future include (I) the establishment of a permanent inter-sectoral platform / working group on agrobiodiversity, (ii) the need to expand geographically to neighbouring woredas through measures taken at central level (ministries) and also at regional level through EBI centres facilitation, (iii) the need to decentralise EBI actions with adequate means within its regional offices, (iv) consider other priority crops for which the gene pool is in danger of extinction and (v) linking on-farm gene banks with research as a strategy to involve the federal level into conservation.
 Pursuing cooperatives’ development should remain a priority with measures that will increase cooperatives production volumes (e.g. ease of access to input supplies, credit, technical expertise, etc.).

 The best practices to remember under this intervention are (i) the local governance mechanisms that enabled transparency and facilitated implementation, (ii) a simple project design (4 crops – 4 sites), (iii) the adoption of a participatory approach throughout the project implementation (not only at formulation stage), (iv) the adoption and endorsement of by-laws at woreda level, (v) the need to add value to farmers’ varieties cultivation through agro-processing, market linkages (‘value chain approach’) resulting in added income for farmers, (vi) enhancing farmers’ knowledge on the advantages and shortcomings of farmers’ varieties and the need for conservation.
-On the negative side, one will have to pay attention on (i) the lack of an effective gender approach that is risky when men and women roles are highly differentiated such as in the agricultural sector – especially small holders -, (ii) recruitment procedures that should match expertise and salary scales, the lack of emphasis on federal support in addition to local implementation as the federal institutions are better able to lead actions like scaling up and national awareness raising.
+On the negative side, one will have to pay attention on (i) the lack of an effective gender approach that is risky when men and women roles are highly differentiated such as in the agricultural sector – especially small holders -, (ii) the lack of emphasis on federal support in addition to local implementation as the federal institutions are better able to lead actions like scaling up and national awareness raising.

 List of Abbreviations